A Dallas Cowboys football blog

 Why The Seahawks Will Be Looking Into A Mirror Against The Cowboys Sunday

-For the better part of the last decade one has reigned supreme over the NFC.
+For the better part of the last decade one defense has reigned supreme over the NFC.
 One defense has continually put their offense and team in position to win big games, including a dominant Super Bowl win over one of the more productive offenses in recent memory.

-With a secondary deemed as the “Legion of Boom” and a which rotated through Pro Bowl level talent routinely, the Seahawks bolstered one of the best defenses the NFL has ever seen.
+With a secondary deemed as the “Legion of Boom” and a defensive line which rotated through Pro Bowl level talent routinely, the Seahawks bolstered one of the best defenses the NFL has ever seen.
 A defense which perfectly complimented the physical, run first philosophy their offense lived by.

 Players like Richard Sherman, Earl Thomas, Kam Chancellor, Michael Bennett, and Bobby Wagner will arguably be Hall of Famers one day, and they wreaked havoc on the conference for a strong 3-5 year stretch.